A Contextual Ranking and Selection Method for Personalized Medicine: Small-Scale Problem

-At the beginning of the algorithm, we simulate each pair of context and design for the same number of replications and acquire initial estimates for their means and variances.
-In each of the subsequent iterations, we sample more on a certain pair of context and design, determined by $\hat{\Ucal}_j^b$, $\hat{\Ucal}_j^{non}$ and $\hat{\Vcal}_{i,j}$, and update its sample mean and sample variance.
-Although we have set the incremental budget $\Delta n=1$ in this generic algorithm, in practice, $\Delta n$ can be larger than 1, say 10 or 20, to reduce the number of iterations.
+At the beginning of the algorithm, we simulate each treatment-context pair for the same number of replications and acquire initial estimates for their means and variances.
+In each of the subsequent iterations, we sample more on a certain treatment-context pair determined by $\hat{\Ucal}_j^b$, $\hat{\Ucal}_j^{non}$ and $\hat{\Vcal}_{i,j}$, and update its sample mean and sample variance.
+Although we have set the incremental budget $\Delta n=1$ in this generic algorithm, in practice, $\Delta n$ can be larger than 1, to reduce the number of iterations.
 The algorithm terminates when the total simulation budget is exhausted.

-This heuristic for designing the algorithm does not involve solving a set of nonlinear equations and is thus cost-effective; more importantly, it is a faithful reflection of conditions (\ref{eq:14})-(\ref{eq:16}), which can be shown in the following theorem.
+This idea for designing CR\&S Algorithm 1 does not involve solving the set of nonlinear equations (\ref{eq:add4}) and (\ref{eq:add6}) and is thus cost-effective; more importantly, this algorithm can recover the optimality conditions (\ref{eq:add4}) and (\ref{eq:add6}).
+It can be established in the following theorem.